vihang2k23/ai-chart-dashboard/README.md

 - Verify API key is correct in `.env`
 - Check API key has credits
 - Set `VITE_USE_MOCK_AI=true` to use mock data instead
+- Check console logs for "AI Service Config" to verify settings

 ### Styles not loading?